CT Scan

 • Nothing to eat 4 hours prior to the scan, but you can drink clear fluids and take your meds.

-• Upon arrival, patients will be required to drink several cups of oral contrast for approximately 60 minutes prior to the CT exam.
+• Upon arrival, patients may be required to drink several cups of oral contrast for approximately 60 minutes prior to the CT exam.

 All other CT Examinations: